eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 or attestation.
 Before deleting the PID or attestation and the cryptographic keys, the WSCA included in the Wallet Unit will authenticate the User.

+For high-level requirements on this topic, see [Topic 51].

 ## 7 Certification and Risk Management

 ### 7.1 Introduction